Arabic numeral variations: Slashed zero

 A distinction exists between the Danish/Norwegian letter "Ø," the Latin letter "O," and the numeral "0".

 Handwritten data to be typed into a computer necessitates having a distinction between the letter "O" and numeral "0".
 In English-speaking countries, zero was often slashed in technical writing, and was used in many computer keyboards, screens and printing methods.
 Some early computerized systems for managers assumed that the numeral would be entered more often than the letter, so they slashed the letter instead.
-In time this became a minority practice, and it is very confusing for Danish and Norwegian speaking people.
+In time this became a minority practice, and it is very confusing for Danish‑ and Norwegian-speaking people.

 There are three ways of ticking the numeral zero to make it distinct from the letters O and Ø. A tick in the upper right corner derives from the earlier practice, a tick in the upper left corner is used to prevent confusion with all earlier practices, and the very-low-resolution typeface "Fixedsys" has an internal tick, that does not extend beyond the bowl, in both the upper right and lower left.
 This is the most elegant, but it would take quite a flourish to write it on hundreds of inventory tags.
 Scandinavian countries prefer a numeral zero with a dot in the middle, although low-resolution displays can confuse this with a numeral eight, and it takes longer to assuredly make a dot with a ballpoint pen than making a tick.

 Other variations

-The "Crossed Seven" is commonly used throughout Europe, but is sporadically used in the United States, and it is not permitted to be written on some inventory tags that are optically read by computers.
+The "Crossed Seven" is commonly used throughout Continental Europe, but, outside of mathematics, is only sporadically used in the British Isles or the United States, and it is not permitted to be written on some inventory tags that are optically read by computers.

 There are two forms of the numeral one used in France, as seen on Citroën cowls: